Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Our Generalized ODE Foraging Model

 Then, the average distance $d_{cr}$ is computed via:

-Finally, to derive $\tau_h$, we note that under our assumption of low to moderate $\SwarmDensity$, the homing time increases linearly with $\TheSwarmSize$ according to the expected value of time lost due to inter-robot interference~\cite{Lerman2002}, averaged across all robots.
+Finally, to derive $\tau_h$, we note that under our assumption of low to moderate $\SwarmDensity$, the homing time increases linearly with $\TheSwarmSize$ according to the expected value of time lost due to inter-robot interference~\citep{Lerman2002}, averaged across all robots:

-\subsection{Derivation of Block Acquisition Rate $\alpha_b$}
+\subsection{Derivation of block acquisition rate $\alpha_b$}

-Using our mean-field assumption, $\TheSwarm$ can be approximated as a fluid composed of robot particles, and be considered to obey many of the same laws.
-Using this intuition, we can compute $\alpha_b$ by computing the mean time it takes a robot ``particle'' starting at $\NestXY$ to ``diffuse'' within the operating area $\OperatingArea$ to the expected acquisition location $\ExpectedAcqXY$.
-The relationship between Root Mean Square (RMS) displacement distance $\dtwonorm{\ExpectedAcqXY - \NestXY}$ of diffusing particles, diffusion distance, and diffusion time can be used as follows:
+Using our mean-field assumption, $\TheSwarm$ can be approximated as a fluid composed of robot particles, and be considered to obey many of the same laws; in the long-term limit, the governing equation for the biased random walk used in this work is the advection-diffusion equation~\citep{Codling2010}.
+Given sufficiently simple robots, this approximation gives good results~\citep{Codling2010,Pang2018}.
+Using simple robots does not detract from the utility of the system, which mimics the self-organizing behavior of real swarm populations such as social insects.

+Using this intuition, we obtain $\alpha_b$ by computing the mean time it takes a robot ``particle'' starting at $\NestXY$ to ``diffuse'' within the operating area $\OperatingArea$ to the expected acquisition location $\ExpectedAcqXY$.
+Viewing $\dtwonorm{\ExpectedAcqXY - \NestXY}$ as the Root Mean Square (RMS) displacement distance and assuming a linear relationship between displacement and diffusion time, we obtain: